raja-999/transport-smart-agent/README.md

-🚇 Transport Smart Agent
-Intelligent Transport Recommendation System
-Chatbot + n8n Automation + FastAPI API + NSGA-II Optimization
-🎯 Project Goal

-This project demonstrates how to build an end-to-end intelligent transport recommendation system using:

-🌐 FastAPI (backend prediction API)

-🤖 NSGA-II (multi-objective optimization)

-🔁 n8n (workflow automation)

-💬 Chatbot (WhatsApp/Telegram interface)

-🧪 Synthetic Data (privacy-safe student dataset)

-The system suggests the optimal transport mode for a user based on:

-Distance to school

-Age

-Current mode

-Car / Bike ownership

-Driving license

-Comfort preference

-Cost preference

-Environmental preference

-Punctuality preference

-🔄 How the System Works (Pipeline)

-User fills a transport form (Google Form / Web form / Chatbot)

-n8n receives the submission using a Webhook

-n8n sends the data to the FastAPI endpoint /predict

-FastAPI runs the NSGA-II + ML model

-The model returns a recommended transport mode

-n8n forwards the result to WhatsApp / Telegram / Email

-The user receives a personalized transport recommendation

-This pipeline replicates how real companies connect AI models to chatbots.
+# 🚇 Transport Smart Agent

+**Intelligent Transport Recommendation System**
+*Chatbot + n8n Automation + FastAPI API + NSGA-II Optimization*

+---

+## 🎯 Project Goal

+This project demonstrates a full **end-to-end intelligent transport recommendation system** that suggests the **optimal transport mode** for a user based on multiple personal and contextual factors.

+The system integrates:

+- 🌐 **FastAPI** – Backend prediction API
+- 🤖 **NSGA-II** – Multi-objective optimization
+- 🔁 **n8n** – Workflow automation
+- 💬 **Chatbot** – WhatsApp / Telegram interface
+- 🧪 **Synthetic Data** – Privacy-safe student dataset

+**User inputs considered:**

+- Distance to school
+- Age
+- Current transport mode
+- Car / Bike ownership
+- Driving license
+- Comfort preference
+- Cost preference
+- Environmental preference
+- Punctuality preference

+---

+## 🔄 How the System Works (Pipeline)

+1. **User submits transport data** via a Google Form, web form, or chatbot.
+2. **n8n receives the submission** through a Webhook.
+3. **n8n forwards the data** to the FastAPI `/predict` endpoint.
+4. **FastAPI processes the request** using NSGA-II + ML model.
+5. **The model returns a recommended transport mode.**
+6. **n8n sends the recommendation** to the user via WhatsApp / Telegram / Email.

+This setup mirrors **real-world applications** connecting AI models with user interfaces for smart recommendations.

+---

+## 🚀 How to Use the n8n Workflow

+1. Log in to [n8n.io](https://n8n.io) (cloud or self-hosted).
+2. Create a new workflow.
+3. Import **`Transport Workflow.json`**.
+4. Copy the generated **Webhook URL**.
+5. Run the workflow.
+6. Submit transport data from your form.
+7. Receive a **personalized recommendation** on WhatsApp / Telegram.

+---

+## 👩‍💻 Author & Citation

+**Raja Ben Bey**
+Master's in Data Science (Decision Support & Optimization)

+Passionate about **AI, optimization, automation & smart mobility**

+If you use this project, please cite: